Skip to Content

 Louisiana law does not explicitly address driving and talking on a cell phone.
 However, drivers with learning permits or an intermediate license may only use a cell phone hands-free.
 Drivers younger than 18 can’t use a phone at all.
 Furthermore, it is illegal for anyone to use their phone in a school zone.

-There is typically strong evidence available to hold a driver liable if they cause an accident while engaging in any of the abovementioned behaviors.
+There is typically strong evidence available to hold a driver liable if they causes an accident while engaging in any of the abovementioned behaviors.
 The Baton Rouge personal injury lawyers at Joubert Law Firm will use this evidence to recover compensation from the negligent driver for damages such as medical bills, property damage, lost wages, and more.

 Smartphones make it easy for us to stay connected to the world.
 But that connection poses a serious risk when someone checks their phone while driving.
 In fact, the National Safety Council finds that cell phone usage contributes to 1.6 million auto wrecks annually